lau/phoenix_calendar/README.md

 with Phoenix HTML.
 This will solve errors such as:
 `protocol Phoenix.HTML.Safe not implemented for %Calendar.DateTime`

-## Elixir 1.3 and Calendar 0.16+
+## Elixir 1.3, Phoenix 1.2 and Calendar 0.16+

-*For Calendar 0.16.0 and up, this library is not needed.*
+*For Calendar 0.16.0 and up, this library is not needed in Phoenix 1.2 and up.*

 ## Example installation with Calendar, Phoenix and Ecto